 Study design and sample

 Three popular UK soap operas (Coronation Street, Eastenders and Hollyoaks) were identified; originally broadcast on national UK free-to-air channels (ITV1, BBC1 and Channel 4) and accessed through the British Universities Film and Video Council (BUFVC) Television and Radio Index for Learning and Teaching (TRILT) service (Learning on Screen n.d. a).
 These soap operas tend to have different target audiences which may provide a variety of content for investigation.
 Coronation Street is the world’s longest-running soap opera so may have long-standing viewers over many decades.
 Eastenders began in 1985 and has frequently been one of the UK’s top-rated programmes.
 Hollyoaks began in 1995, initially targeting a young adult audience (BBC America 2021).
 Programme content including the advertisements during any commercial break within the show at the time of first broadcast was identified from two one-week periods (Monday to Sunday) in July and December from three years in different decades (2002, 2012 and 2022).
 This provided a snapshot of each year, and two different months were used to provide a reasonable sample size that would likely reflect some degree of seasonality.
+Advertisements were included from two soap operas (Coronation Street and Hollyoaks) that were broadcast on commercial television stations (ITV and Channel 4).
 Twelve of the 90 episodes were unavailable through the TRILT service.
 Replacements for missing episodes from 2012 (n=9) were sought from the same day of the week within seven days before or after, or alternatively the next available episode where this was not possible.
 Missing episodes from 2002 (n=3) are archive recordings and no alternatives were available (Learning on Screen n.d.b).
 No omnibus episodes were included in the sample, further details of which can be found in the supplementary material.

 Coding and analysis